dnbexperience/vscode-eufemia/README.md

 ## Configuration

 You can either change the settings inside your VSCode (`eufemia.x`) or in a config file (`.vscode-eufemia.json`) you commit to your repository.
-This way, everyone on the team can use the same settings:
+The config file can be placed on every relative directory level (mono-repo support).
+This way, everyone on the team can use the same settings.
+Above the default options:

 ```json
 {